FireKeyz/yeetcode/README.md

   * This will give you near `O(1)` runtime and in case of hash collisions `O(n)` which is rare.
 * Try to optimize some problems by making using of initial loop where you populate your data structure to also execute business logic

+#### Fair Candy Swap

+* Post tackling `O(mxn)` or `O(n^2)`, always try to solve in `O(n)` - Basically lower complexities
+* While trying to find a suitable match in another array for an element in the given array - try converting Array to Set/Map to speed up look-up time.
+* Compute final/expected result for each array/element if possible and intelligently use Diff based approaches i.e, what it takes to get to the result.

 ### Medium

 #### Add Two Numbers

-* Applied usual addition technique SOP when done manual
+* Apply usual addition technique SOP when done manual when dealing with addition with data structures
 * Special care needs to be given to carryovers as corner-scenario
 * Try to optimize NULL checks and don't have too many IF checks